nitin42/animate-components/CONTRIBUTING.md

-# Contributing Guide
+## Contributing Guide

 It would be super exciting if you want to contribute to `animate-components`.

+### Creating animation components
-To create an animation component,

-* Create two files for eg `newAnimation.js` & `styledNewAnimation.js` in `src`.
+To create an animation component, create two new files.
+For example -  `newAnimation.js` & `styledNewAnimation.js` in `src` directory.

-* Define the keyframes for the animation in `styledNewAnimation.js` using [styled-components](https://github.com/styled-components/styled-components).
+Define the keyframes for the animation in `styledNewAnimation.js` using [styled-components](https://github.com/styled-components/styled-components).

 ```javascript
 // styledNewAnimation.js